landywei/SURPRISE3D/README.md

 ### 5.3 What `Acc@0.25` tells us that `Acc@0.50` does not

-Across the four ckpt-8 branches, `Acc@0.25` ranges 30.84–37.23 (a
+Across the four ckpt-10 branches, `Acc@0.25` ranges 32.62–37.70
-6.4pt spread) while `Acc@0.50` ranges 17.64–22.99 (a 5.4pt spread)
+(a 5.1pt spread) while `Acc@0.50` ranges 18.55–21.85 (a 3.3pt
-in the same direction — the union-side regression that buys the per-instance gain.
+spread) in the same direction — the union-side regression that buys the per-instance gain.
 This matches the intuition that `Acc@0.25` is mostly a coverage / recall test ("did the model find the right region at all?"), while `Acc@0.50` is a quality test ("is the mask precise enough?").
-CriterionV3's coverage hinge is doing its job when `A_25` does not collapse alongside `A_50` — at ckpt 8 the worst `A_25` (`no_scale` 30.84) is still well above the "prediction collapsed to nothing" floor we would expect if the hinge were absent.
+CriterionV3's coverage hinge is doing its job when `A_25` does not collapse alongside `A_50` — at ckpt 10 the worst `A_25` (`lovasz` 32.62) is still well above the "prediction collapsed to nothing" floor we would expect if the hinge were absent.
 Watching the two together prevents the optimizer from satisfying `A_50` by sacrificing basic recall.